E-Books & Paperbacks At Amazon

 In the meantime, the boy gradually has to wake up to a ruined life, and decide whether he should fight to keep it.

-The book has been praised for its stark yet often lyrical literary quality; and has been used as an illuminating teaching tool in schools and medical programs.
+Rescuing Jeffrey has been praised for its stark, sometimes brutal, yet often lyrical literary quality; and Rescuing Jeffrey has been used as an illuminating teaching tool in schools and medical programs.

-Unlike "life is always worth living" books where faith alone answers all the questions and drives all the decisions, in this hour-by-hour account you journey with people as they think their way through impossible options, compelled to learn too much too quickly, taking responsibility despite pervasive doubt.
+Unlike “life is always worth living” books where faith answers all the difficult questions, in this hour-by-hour account you journey with people as they think their way through impossible options, compelled to learn too much too quickly, taking responsibility for their own anguishing decisions despite pervasive doubt.

 “I had brought my son back to life, and then I had to find a way to kill him”